htcondor/htcondor/docs/users-manual/java-applications.rst

 Java Applications
 =================

+:index:`Java<single: Java>`

 HTCondor allows users to access a wide variety of machines distributed around the world.
-The Java Virtual Machine (JVM) provides a uniform platform on any machine, regardless of the machine’s architecture or operating system.
+The Java Virtual Machine (JVM) :index:`Java Virtual Machine<single: Java Virtual Machine>`\ :index:`JVM<single: JVM>` provides a uniform platform on any machine, regardless of the machine’s architecture or operating system.
 The HTCondor Java universe brings together these two features to create a distributed, homogeneous computing environment.

 Compiled Java programs can be submitted to HTCondor, and HTCondor can execute the programs on any machine in the pool that will run the Java